Tire Store at our dealership

 Tire Storage Program

 Why store your tires with us?
 We offer a secure tire storage facility that saves you time and space when coming in to have your tires changes each season.
-To find out more, call our Service Advisors at (613)-721-4567 or schedule your next service appointment online here.
+To find out more, call our Service Consultants at or schedule your next service appointment online.

-Types of Tires
+Types Of Tires

 Designed primarily for dry and some wet driving, summer tires are not built to perform well on snow and ice, or in cold temperatures.
 Summer tires are designed for hotter weather, providing maximum traction and resilience on the road.
-Summer tire tread design ranges from orbital grooves to complex directional patterns, promoting various levels of handling in summer driving conditions.
+Summer tire tread design ranges from orbital grooves, to complex directional patterns, promoting various levels of handling in summer driving conditions.
 Not sure which summer tire is right for your vehicle?
 Consider the following:

-With the volume of vehicles equipped with all-season tires, many drivers are unaware of the benefits of winter tires.
+With the volume of vehicles equipped with all season tires, many drivers are unaware of the benefits of winter tires.
 Winter tires are designed to provide effective traction in difficult winter conditions like snow, ice and sleet as they feature a combination of specialized tread design and compounds that provide more effective traction in Canada's difficult winter conditions.

 All Season Tires

-All season performance does not mean the best performance, however.
+All season performance does not mean best performance, however.
 The trade-off is a loss of traction and compound stiffening anywhere below 7 degrees Celsius (44.6 F).
 Also, while all-season tires offer greater highway ride comfort, they are not as effective on snow as dedicated winter tires.